Look deep into nature, and you will understand everything better.

 | 15 – 18

 || 10 – 18

 Guests staying at Urnatur: You will prepare a picnic lunch at the breakfast: Sandwiches, fruit, eggs, we will fix coffee, tea & “fika”.

 Other participants : bring your own lunch!
 Coffee, tea and “fika” is provided!

 For the dinner and breakfast it is same as the nature-nights concept.
 You cook your dinner in our outdoor kitchen.
 You can do this on your own or together with other participants.

 about us teaching:

 The forest is like our big common playground.

 Håkan Strotz is a forester and owner of Urnatur.
 Håkan has built all the huts throughout the wood hermitage by himself using timber from the farm.
 Håkan has also a great interest and knowledge in forest history, survival, hunting and fishing and a variety of craft techniques.

 Ulrika Krynitz is a forest biologist, herb educator, designer and also owner of Urnatur.
-Ulrika is very interested in wild edible – and medicinal plants and the healing powers of the forest.
+Ulrika has a great interest in wild edible – and medicinal plants and the healing powers of the forest.